FORM A COMPANY NOW

 Arbitration Court in Austria

-Arbitration-Court-in-Austria.jpgThe Vienna International Arbitral Centre serves as the principal arbitration court in Austria.
-The country has a reputation for being one of the most established commercial arbitration centers in the EU and it has had an important role as a neutral location for the resolution of specific disputes.
+The Vienna International Arbitral Centre serves as the principal arbitration court in Austria.
 Companies in Austria that want to settle disputes via arbitration can include a special clause in the agreements they conclude and can contact an arbitrator with the help of one of our arbitration lawyers in Austria.

 The Vienna Arbitral Centre

-The Vienna International Arbitral Centre hears cases from around the world and bases its judgments on the Austrian Arbitration Act, as included in the Austrian Code of Civil Procedure.
+The Vienna International Arbitral Centre (VIAC) hears cases from around the world and bases its judgments on the Austrian Arbitration Act, as included in the Austrian Code of Civil Procedure.
 Companies in all business sectors can use arbitration as a manner of settling their dispute, with the help of our arbitration lawyers in Austria.
 Examples include the following sectors, when it comes to arbitration in Vienna:

 • trade,